squer-solutions/cc-ws-2024/exercises/exercise4/README.md

 ## Congratulations

 Great work!
-So far we have created a `JDBC Source Connector` that pushes messages automatically to a topic, when the `ts` filed in the database gets updated!
+So far we have activated `CDC` and created a `Debezium Postgres Connector` that captures the changes and pushes them automatically to a target topic, when **any field** in your record changes.

 ## Related Documents